 Emily’s work focuses on identifying and prioritizing restoration opportunities, as well as developing data and web-based tools for partner organizations.
 She also supports Chesapeake Bay Program Partnership projects, such as analyzing change detection methodologies and mapping best management practices for water quality.
 She graduated with a Master’s in Environmental Management from Duke University in May 2017 and has a background in landscape ecology, conservation GIS, and remote sensing.
 She received her Bachelor of Science in Psychology with a minor in Biology from the Ohio State University.
 Emily loves eating, traveling, reading, hiking, and playing/watching basketball.

 Rachel helps to develop data and analyses in support of Chesapeake Conservancy’s conservation programs.
-Before joining the CIC, she held GIS analyst positions at NASA and NOAA on a variety of environmental projects.
+Before joining the CIC, she held GIS contractor positions on a variety of environmental projects at NASA and NOAA.
 In addition, she gained experience in the field as a layout foreman at a stream restoration company.
 Rachel has a Master’s in Geospatial Information Science and a Bachelor of Science in Environmental Science and Policy with a minor in Sustainability, both from the University of Maryland, College Park (UMCP).
 Her hobbies include traveling, yoga, reading, and spending time with her family, friends, and pets.